 (2) The CBOG's bank balance is recognised in the NPHDB's financial statements.
 The related debtor and creditors are also included.
 The CBOG's income and expenditure is disclosed only by way of a Note to the NPHDB's financial statements.
-See Note 5.
+See note 5 on page 41.